 Two years ago, California State Senator Leland Yee told CBS: “It is extremely important that individuals in the state of California do not own assault weapons.
 I mean that is just so crystal clear—there is no debate, no discussion.”
 As a legislator, Yee supported strict gun control laws and was even named to the Brady Campaign’s Gun Violence Prevention Honor Roll.
 Last Wednesday, Yee received a five-year prison sentence for accepting bribes and trafficking in illegal arms.
 Is anyone still wondering how gun control legislation gets passed?

 A gun without ammunition is really just an overpriced rock when it comes to self-defense.
-Although previous gun control attempts have failed in attempts to outlaw firearms and strip individuals of their Second Amendment rights, California it is trying to outflank us by targeting the ability to buy ammunition.
-This would be a nightmare for the law-abiding gun owners of California.
-Also, once successful in getting a law passed in one place, gun control tends to spread to other states.
-So ,even if you do not live in California, this has the potential to affect you in the future.
-Here is the full release from the Coalition for Civil Liberties – No on 63.
+Where gun control has failed in its attempts to outlaw firearms and strip individuals of their Second Amendment rights, in California it is trying to outflank us by targeting the ability to buy ammunition.

 California is in for a busy anti-gun law-making year in 2016!
 More accurately, California has already had a busy year—even if many of the new laws will not go into effect until January 1, 2017.
 This makes the stakes for California’s gun owners some of the highest in the nation.
 It also foretells where the anti gunners may attack your Second Amendment rights in your state’s legislation or litigation and political fronts.

 Will Democrats in Congress finally get their wish?
 Will Obama use executive action to enact universal background checks?
 Weigh in after reading the steps Congressmen and women took this week to ban certain groups from owning firearms….who will be next?